tigerbeetle

 When the linked

-flag is specified for an account when creating accounts or
+flag is specified for an account when

-a transfer when creating transfers, it links that event with the next event in the
+creating accounts or a transfer when creating transfers, it links that

-batch, to create a chain of events, of arbitrary length, which all
+event with the next event in the batch, to create a chain of events, of

-succeed or fail together.
-The tail of a chain is denoted by the first
+arbitrary length, which all succeed or fail together.
+The tail of a

-event without this flag.
-The last event in a batch may therefore never
+chain is denoted by the first event without this flag.
+The last event in

-have the linked
+a batch may therefore never have the linked

-flag set as this would leave a chain
+flag set as

-open-ended.
-Multiple chains or individual events may coexist within a
+this would leave a chain open-ended.
+Multiple chains or individual

-batch to succeed or fail independently.
+events may coexist within a batch to succeed or fail independently.

-Events within a chain are executed within order, or are rolled back on
+Events within a chain are executed within order, or are rolled back

-next, and so that the chain is either visible or invisible as a unit
+the next, and so that the chain is either visible or invisible as a unit

 to subsequent events after the chain.
 The event that was the first to